Justin Wayne (baseball): Personal life

-Wayne is Jewish, and majored in economics at Stanford.
+Wayne is Jewish and majored in economics at Stanford.
 He finished his degree in 3 1/3 years.
+He was a National Honor Society member in high school.

-His brother, Hawkeye, played baseball at Columbia University and signed with the Seattle Mariners after being drafted in the 11th round of the 1999 Major League Baseball Draft.
-Their father, Jeffrey, played baseball at SUNY Buffalo.
+His brother Hawkeye Wayne played baseball at Columbia University and signed with the Seattle Mariners after being drafted in the 11th round of the 1999 Major League Baseball Draft.
+Their father, Jeffrey, played baseball at the University of Buffalo.

 After retiring from professional baseball, he spent 3 1/2 years in finance before focusing on the medical industry.
 He has continued in this field and is now a Managing Partner and Chief Operating Officer of SMART Lab, located in Palm Beach Gardens, Florida.

-In 2018, Wayne received a two-year federal prison sentence at a minimum-security federal prison camp at Maxwell Air Force Base in Montgomery, Alabama, for an "insurance scam" involving Hawkeye, who received a 40-month sentence: "The brothers owned a testing lab.
-Prosecutors say a drug treatment center brought them patients' urine samples for unneeded testing.
-They billed insurance companies and then kicked back part of the proceeds."
+In 2018, Wayne received a two-year federal prison sentence at a minimum-security federal prison camp at Maxwell Air Force Base in Montgomery, Alabama, for an insurance fraud scam involving Hawkeye, who received a 40-month sentence.
+Prosecutors said that a drug treatment center brought the Waynes' testing lab urine samples for testing that was not necessary, with the Waynes then charging insurance companies for the work and kicking back part of the proceeds to the drug treatment center.